 Want to learn how to play easy worship songs on piano for your church community?
 Then this lesson is for you!

-But wait, what do all those slashes mean?
+But wait…what do all these slashes mean?

-The letter on the left of the slash tells you what chord to play with your right-hand.
-So in this case, you’ll play an F chord.
+The letter on the left of the slash tells you what chord to play with your right hand.
+The letter on the right tells you what note to play with your left hand.

 This is one of the most requested worship songs I get, which is awesome because it’s also a great song for beginners.